anandan1998/SEPM/README.md

 3. To actually move the pieces once they are selected, the player needs to hover the mouse over the destination square and press space again

 ### Installation
-To run the game, ensure pygame is installed on your system, then execute python3.x (where x is your version of python3) engine.py.
+To run the pre integration version, ensure pygame is installed on your system, then execute python3.x (where x is your version of python3) engine.py.
 If pygame isn't installed, you can install it using pip.

+To run the integrated version of the game, execute python3.x (where x is your version of python3) main.py